 Understanding your regular spend will give you a better idea of where your money goes, which makes it easier to manage your budget throughout the year.
 Keep a running list of all your regular expenses, such as SaaS subscriptions, business travel spend, external agency spend, and more.

 Some categories are more expensive than others (and maybe even duplicated) if you implement a cross-company CRM for example .

-Spend management solutions like Payhawk take all of the manual effort out of expense tracking, with company cards (and controls) and expense management software, all in one place.
+Spend management solutions like Payhawk take all of the manual effort out of expense tracking, with company cards (and controls) and expense management software and accounting integrations), all in one place.
 It also helps you track your budgets and see your spend in real time (even across multiple entities).

 OCR data capture pulls all the necessary info from your receipts and invoices.
 At Payhawk, we let you do this via your phone or tablet's camera so you can log them in the app and categorise them in seconds using fields set by your business.

 The data pulled follows the accruals concept and flows straight into your chosen accounting software or ERP, including QuickBooks, Xero, NetSuite, and more.
 This data flow can save your company hours and even days in manually reconciling and fixing errors, giving an impactful real-time view over spend and cash flow.

 Payhawk is one of many options available that offer multiple spend management features and benefits.
 Our solution lets you submit receipts in seconds and automatically pulls out all the relevant data.